xionghuichen/RLAssistant/README.md

 - [ ] add comments and documents to the functions.
 - [ ] add an auto integration script.
 - [ ] download / upload experiment logs through timestamp.
+- [ ] add a document to the plot function.